15 impulse control games that turn any hyper dog Into your dream pet

 Playing games like fetch can amp up an already hyper dog.

-But an impulse control game like structured fetch teaches your dog to sit calmly even when he wants to run, bark, jump or spin in circles.
+But an impulse control game like structured fetch teaches your dog to sit calmly even when he wants to run, bark, jump, or spin in circles.

-To make it more difficult?
-Make your dog wait after you throw the ball.
-Then tell them to go or say, “get it.”
+To make it more difficult, make your dog wait after you throw the ball.
+Then tell them to go or say, “Get it.”

-Help your dog master zen
+Help your dog master Zen

 Try this game to help your dog relax and control impulses to engage in other behaviors.

 To give your dog the best chance at success, do this after he exercises and gets some mental stimulation.
+This will help your dog achieve calm behavior.

-Sit on the couch with your dog on a leash, holding it firmly under your foot.
 Allow enough slack so your dog can sit, stand up, and lie comfortably.
-Watch your favorite TV show or read a book or magazine while your dog relaxes nearby.
+Watch your favorite TV show, read a book, or a magazine while your dog relaxes nearby.

 If he’s barking, chewing on the leash, or pulling you around, wait it out.